Accepting Your Offer

-Please read and sign both sides of the ‘Response and Consent Form’ included in the offer letter with your original signature.
-Submit an electronic copy of this completed and signed form using our secure ShareFile link and a hard copy of the same form to the Undergraduate Medical Education Enrolment Services by the deadlines stated on your offer letter.
+- Please read and sign the ‘Response and Consent Form’ included in the offer letter with your original signature.
+Submit an electronic copy of this completed and signed form using our secure Sharefile link and a hard copy of the same form to the Undergraduate Medical Education Enrolment Services by the deadlines stated on your offer letter.

 Enrolment Services, Undergraduate Medical Education

 1 King's College Circle, MSB 2124

 Make a tuition deposit payment using a credit card by following this guideline.

 Personal cheques, certified cheque/money order, and bank transfers are not accepted.